zhenweishi/QMITH/README.md

 <sup>2</sup> Guangdong Provincial Key Laboratory of Artificial Intelligence in Medical Image Analysis and Application, China <br/>
 <sup>3</sup> School of Medicine, South China University of Technology, China <br/>
 <sup>4</sup> Department of Medical Imaging, Nanfang Hospital, Southern Medical University, China

-### Contact
-We are happy to help you with any questions.
-Please contact Zhenwei Shi.
-Email: shizhenwei@gdph.org.cn

-We welcome contributions to QMITH.